superjenn/frontend-app/README.md

 # NiftyBank online application

-This project builds the NiftyBank App which you can find [HERE](https://app.niftybank.org).
+This project builds the NiftyBank App which you can find at https://app.niftybank.org